Ross-Morgan/oxypy/README.md

 Methods relating to references are useless due to lack of them in Python.

-Transpose methods are also impossible due to the weak, dynamic type system
+Transpose methods are also impossible due to the dynamic type system

 ---